KRISHxGARG/Dynamic-Dashboard-The-Furniture-Data-Insight-Project/README.md

 ## 📞 Contact
 For questions or collaboration, reach out to:

-Name: Krish Garg
+-Name: Krish Garg
-Email: krishgarg665@gmail.com
+-Email: krishgarg665@gmail.com